GPRS - Quick Guide

 |Databases (HLR, VLR, etc.)||All the databases involved in the network will require software upgrades to handle the new call models and functions introduced by GPRS.|

-Following two new components, called GPRS support nodes (GSNs), are added:
+Following two new components, called Gateway GPRS Support Nodes (GSNs) and, Serving GPRS Support Node (SGSN) are added:

 The Gateway GPRS Support Node acts as an interface and a router to external networks.
-The GGSN contains routing information for GPRS mobiles which is used to tunnel packets through the IP based internal backbone to the correct Serving GPRS Support Node.
+It contains routing information for GPRS mobiles, which is used to tunnel packets through the IP based internal backbone to the correct Serving GPRS Support Node.
 The GGSN also collects charging information connected to the use of the external data networks and can act as a packet filter for incoming traffic.

-The Serving GPRS Support Node is responsible for authentication of GPRS mobiles, registration of mobiles in the network, mobility management, and collecting information for charging for the use of the air interface.
+The Serving GPRS Support Node is responsible for authentication of GPRS mobiles, registration of mobiles in the network, mobility management, and collecting information on charging for the use of the air interface.

 The internal backbone is an IP based network used to carry packets between different GSNs.
 Tunnelling is used between SGSNs and GGSNs, so the internal backbone does not need any information about domains outside the GPRS network.
 Signalling from a GSN to a MSC, HLR or EIR is done using SS7.

-GPRS introduces the concept of a routing area.
-This is much the same as a Location Area in GSM, except that it will generally contain fewer cells.
-Because routing areas are smaller than Location Areas, less radio resources are used when a paging message is broadcast.
+GPRS introduces the concept of a Routing Area.
+This concept is similar to Location Area in GSM, except that it generally contains fewer cells.
+Because routing areas are smaller than location areas, less radio resources are used While broadcasting a page message.

 GPRS - Protocol Stack

-Following diagram shows the GPRS protocol stack and end-to-end message flows from the MS to the GGSN.
-The protocol between the SGSN and GGSN using the Gn interface is GTP.
+The flow of GPRS protocol stack and end-to-end message from MS to the GGSN is displayed in the below diagram.
+GTP is the protocol used between the SGSN and GGSN using the Gn interface.
 This is a Layer 3 tunneling protocol.

-Between the SGSN and the MS a combination of SubNetwork Dependent Convergence Protocol and Logical Link Control is used.
-SNDCP compresses data to minimize the load on the radio channel.
-The LLC provides a safe logical link by encrypting packets.
-The same LLC link is used as long as a mobile is under a single SGSN.
+SubNetwork Dependent Convergence Protocol (SNDCP) and Logical Link Control (LLC) combination used in between the SGSN and the MS. The SNDCP flattens data to reduce the load on the radio channel.
+A safe logical link by encrypting packets is provided by LLC and the same LLC link is used as long as a mobile is under a single SGSN.

-When the mobile moves to a routing area that lies under a different SGSN, the LLC link is removed and a new link is established with the new Serving GSN X.25.
+In case, the mobile moves to a new routing area that lies under a different SGSN; then, the old LLC link is removed and a new link is established with the new Serving GSN X.25.
 Services are provided by running X.25 on top of TCP/IP in the internal backbone.

 GPRS - Quality of Service

-The reliability indicates the transmission characteristics required by an application.
-Three reliability classes are defined which guarantee certain maximum values for the probability of loss, duplication, mis-sequencing, and corruption of packets.
+This parameter signifies the transmission characteristics required by an application.
+The reliability classes are defined which guarantee certain maximum values for the probability of loss, duplication, mis-sequencing, and corruption of packets.